• blogangle-right

 Senior Cybersecurity and Compliance Manager, CISA, CCSK, CMMC RP

-Let’s break down what this means for the Defense Industrial Base (DIB) and how Secureframe can help you get assessment-ready in time.
+Keep reading for a full breakdown of what this means for the Defense Industrial Base (DIB), what to expect from the phased rollout, and how Secureframe can help you get assessment-ready in time.

 What’s the 48 CFR rule and clause 204.7503 specifically?